Developing Bots

 Bot State

-Sometimes it is very useful to have access to values in a shared state across your workers.
-For example you might have a value or complex reference type that you wish to update during one of your tasks, and read during another.
+Sometimes it is very useful to have access to values in a shared state across your bot.
+For example you might have a value that you wish to update during execution of one of your handlers, and then read during the execution of another.
 Silverback provides bot.state to help with these use cases.

 @bot.on_startup()